defactor-com/documentation/docs/engage/front-end-ui/buyback.md

 - **USD equivalent value** – Displays the total USDC spent on all buyback operations
 - **Chain Distribution** – Breakdown of buyback activity across supported blockchain networks with percentage allocation

-You're absolutely right.
-Here's the revised version with a clear indication that these are examples:

 ### Ecosystem Allocation Breakdown

 ![BuyBack Metrics Allocation Breakdown](../../../static/img/front-end/engage/buyback-metrics-allocation-breakdown.png)